-Part I - Figuring the underpayment
+Part 1 - Figuring the underpayment

 Line 35 - Enter on line 35, columns A through D, the amount of your required installment for the due date shown in each column heading.
-This is the lesser of lines 14, 27, or 28 divided by four.
+If you were not required to make an entry on line 28, this is the lesser of lines 14 or 27 divided by four.
+If you were required to make an entry on line 28, this is the lesser of lines 14 or 28 divided by four.